maybenomad/WMU-CS2240/A3_Shell/README.md

 ### Commands
 There are two types of commands: builtins and non.
 Builtin commands are handled directly by the shell executable itself.
 Non-builtin commands must be handled by external executables.

+## The Files
+You have been provided with `shell.c` which provides you with a rudimentary shell.
+It does not actually do anything other than loop and collect user input.

+You should split up the functionality of your shell into various functions.
+Seriously. **DO NOT WRITE YOUR ENTIRE SHELL IN THE `shell()` FUNCTION.** Not only is this terrible practice, this project requires a lot of code and it will be far too easy to muck something up.

+You do not need a header file in this assignment, although you certainly may provide one if you wish.

 ## The Specs
 **Builtins:** You should implement `echo`, `cd` and `exit` as builtins.